family glamping business

 glamping and farming

-Busy times at the farm include planting the seed potatoes in April; irrigating them day & night (if if doesn’t rain enough!) throughout the Summer.
-Then the main harvest time starts end of September.
-We do harvest small quantities in July & August each week for our deliveries.
+Busy times at the farm include planting the seed potatoes in April; irrigating them day & night throughout the Summer.
+Then the main harvest time starts end of September/ early October.
 There’s a chance you might get to try some freshly dug potatoes for your campsite evening meal!

 Glamping Beginnings